MiguelCastillo/3dub/README.md

 - `passphrase` (string) When using https, the passphrase option is required for opening the pfx file that will be used by the server.

+## Self signed certificates

+When running 3dub in https or http2 mode, you have the option to specify your own certificate.
+If one isn't provided, then 3dub will create its own self signed certificate and will log a warning.
+A self signed certificate is automatically created to make it really easy to get a dev server up and running.
+And...
+The self signed cerficate is not written to disk.

 ## Installation

 Install via npm as a dev dependency, and configure an npm script to start the server.
 This is my preferred approach as it allows you to define the version of 3dub on a per project basis and also removes the need to install 3dub globally.